 A single, well-defined purpose

 Container images should have a single discrete focus.
 Avoid thinking of container images as virtual machines, where it can make sense to package related functionality together.
 Instead, treat your container images like Unix utilities, maintaining a strict focus on doing one small thing well.
-Applications can be coordinated outside of the container scope to compose complex functionality.
+Applications can be coordinated outside of an individual container’s scope to provide more complex functionality.

 Generic design with the ability to inject configuration at runtime